Many people think that a "fever" is any temperature above 98.6 degrees Fahrenheit (equal to 37.0 degrees Celsius).

 temperature accurately just because it's digital.

 These use electronic sensors to measure the temperature of the eardrum, which happens to be very close to the brain's thermostat.
 They are very fast, but have to be in the ear canal within sight of the eardrum, which makes them hard to use on small babies and children with curved canals.
-We use them a lot in offices and emergency rooms because of their speed, but they may not be all that great at home, and I personally don't use ear thermometers on small babies.
+(Babies' ear canals are smaller and more twisted than in older children.
+It's actually not easy even for us to see a small baby's eardrums in the office or hospital.
+We use ear thermometers often in offices and emergency rooms because of their speed, but they may not be all that great at home, and I personally don't use ear thermometers to take a small baby's temeperature.

 This is the easiest place for a temperature, especially for small children.
 Place the probe right in the armpit, and hold your child's arm down so that the probe is surrounded by arm and armpit.
 NOTE: when you take the temperature under the arm, do not add 1 to the temperature you see on the thermometer.
 This "correction" doesn't work with everybody.
 (I have seen babies who had unnecessary spinal taps because parents mistakenly added 1 to what was on the thermometer.)
 Instead, tell your doctor